python/mypy/docs/source/error_code_list.rst

 When constructing a ``TypedDict`` object, mypy checks that each key and value is compatible with the ``TypedDict`` type that is inferred from the surrounding context.

+When getting a ``TypedDict`` item, mypy checks that the key exists.
+When assigning to a ``TypedDict``, mypy checks that both the key and the value are valid.

 Example:

 .. code-block:: python